Yellowstone Cliffs camp sign (Northern Loop Trail)

 Key applies to all campsite videos

 Visitation in the park has increased substantially since I did my original series on the Wonderland Trail backcountry camps in 2012.
 It has become increasingly common for hikers to select camps that are off the Wonderland Trail in order to complete a circuit.
 Therefore I am mapping all the other backcountry camps in the park so hikers can view the alternatives.
-This will be an ongoing process through 2025, and I will add the camps here as they become available.
-I am listing them here in the same heading and order found on the NPS website.
+Currently only Shriner Peak and Three Lakes are not included.
+The other 16 camps are listed here in the same heading and order found on the NPS website.

 Happy Hiking!